Roasted Cherry Tomato Soup Recipe

 Can Roasted Cherry Tomato Soup be Made Ahead?

-All of these simple ingredients, all of these FRESH ingredients, really do marry to create THE BEST FLAVOR in a homemade soup.
-Once you’ve assembled this easy roasted tomato soup recipe for the first time, you’ll quickly set your mind to thinking about other unique combinations to invent more favorite soups.
+These simple and FRESH ingredients marry to create THE BEST FLAVOR in a homemade soup.
+Once you’ve assembled this easy roasted tomato soup recipe for the first time, you’ll quickly think about other unique combinations to invent more favorite soups.

 a Dutch oven, filled with roasted vegetables